ComputeSoftware/spec1-select/README.md

 ### Usage with CLJS

 To use this library in CLJS, you must add [spec-tools](https://github.com/metosin/spec-tools) to your deps. spec-tools allows us to easily define Specs at runtime.
 Happy to accept PRs to remove this dependency.
+When used in Clojure, spec-tools is **not** required.

 ## Rationale